-16. If a living will names a substitute decision-maker, then it is a power of attorney for personal care.
+14. If a Living Will names a substitute decision-maker, then it is a power of attorney for personal care.

 THIS IS NOT NECESSARILY TRUE.
-A living will, a document that includes instructions with respect to health care and treatment, may or may not name a SDM.
-If it names a SDM, it is not a POAPC unless it meets the requirements for a POAPC as set out in the Substitute Decisions Act as described in Misconception #14.
-It is possible that a living will may name a SDM but not meet the legal requirements of a POAPC.
-Therefore, the named person is not the proper SDM, as defined in section 20 of the HCCA, to whom the health practitioner must turn to for substitute consent for treatment, admission, or personal assistance services.
+A Living Will, a document that includes instructions in respect to health care and treatment, may or may not name a substitute decision-maker.
+If it names a substitute decision maker, it is not a power of attorney for personal care unless it meets the requirements for a power of attorney for personal care as defined in the Substitute Decisions Act as described above in Misconception 11.
+It is possible that a Living Will may name a substitute decision maker, not meet the requirements of a power of attorney for personal care, and, therefore, the named substitute decision maker is not the proper substitute decision maker, as defined in section 20 of the HCCA, to whom the health practitioner must turn to for substitute consent for treatment, admission, or personal assistance services.

-The health practitioner has an obligation to ensure that he or she is dealing with the proper SDM.
-Although the health practitioner may rely upon the assertion of the SDM that he or she is the proper person as described in the legislation, the health practitioner still must ask the appropriate questions to determine whether the SDM is an attorney in a POAPC or the SDM named in a living will (HCCA, s.29(6)).
+The obligation is on the health practitioner to ensure that he or she is dealing with the proper substitute decision-maker.
+Although the health practitioner may rely upon the assertion of the substitute decision maker that he or she is the proper person as described in section 20 as the substitute (HCCA s.
+29 (6)), the health practitioner still must ask the appropriate questions to determine whether the substitute decision maker is an attorney in a power of attorney for personal care or is only the substitute decision maker named in a Living Will.

-The health practitioner should ask the person claiming to have the authority under a POAPC whether the document is a POAPC or a living will.
-Remember that just because a document is labelled a "living will" as opposed to a POAPC, it does not mean that it is not a POAPC.
+The health practitioner should ask the person claiming to have the authority under a power of attorney for personal care whether the document is a power of attorney for personal care or a Living Will.
+Remember that just because a document is labelled a "living will" as opposed to a POAPC, it does not mean that its not a POAPC.
 The question is whether the "living will" document meets the requirements of the SDA in order to be considered to be a POAPC.
-The health practitioner should ask whether the document names a person as an attorney and whether the document is properly witnessed by two witnesses and was executed by the person when that person was mentally capable of making a POAPC.
+The health practitioner should ask whether the document names the person as the attorney and whether the document is properly witnessed by two witnesses and was executed by the person when that person was mentally capable.

-If the advance directive or living will is not witnessed, then it is not a POAPC.
-If the advance directive does not name a SDM, but only gives instructions with respect to health care, then the document is not a POAPC.
-If the SDM does not state that the person was capable at the time of execution, then it is not a valid POAPC.
+If the advance directive or Living Will is not witnessed, then it will not be a power of attorney for personal care.
+If the advance directive does not name the substitute decision-maker, but only gives instructions in respect to health care, then the document is not a power of attorney for personal care.
+If the substitute decision-maker does not state that the person was capable at the time of execution of the power of attorney for personal care, then it is not a valid power of attorney for personal care.

-If the document is a living will and names a SDM, but it is not a POAPC, then the health practitioner must turn to the person highest on the list in section 20 of the HCCA who meets the requirements to be the proper SDM.
-That person is then required to follow the instructions and wishes as expressed in the living will document, even if he or she is not the named SDM in that document.
+If the document is a Living Will and names a substitute decision maker, but it is not a power of attorney for personal care, then the health practitioner must turn to the person highest on the list in HCCA section 20 who meets the requirements to be the proper substitute decision maker.
+That person is then required to follow the instructions and wishes as expressed in the Living Will document, even if he or she is not the named substitute decision maker in that document.